zonemaster/zonemaster-engine/docs/Translation-translators.md

   your Zonemaster-Engine clone.

 * When doing the update, do not change the *msgid*, only the *msgstr*.
-The *msgid* cannot be be update in this process.
+The *msgid* cannot and must not be be update in this process.
 They are the links between the Perl module and the *PO* file.

 * If you find a *msgid* that needs an update, create an [issue][new issue] or a pull request to have the message updated in the Perl module.
 If you